FAQs

 What are the commitments for classroom teachers and other staff members involved in supporting Once?

 Lead classroom teachers do not need to deliver Once instruction, nor do they receive the full Once training and coaching.
-Their buy-in, however, is critical to the success of the program since they need to embrace the fact that students are leaving class for 15 minutes per day to accelerate their learning how to read fluently and independently.
+Their buy-in, however, is critical to the success of the program since they need to embrace the fact that students are leaving class for 15 minutes per day to accelerate their ability to read fluently and independently.

 What are some schedule templates to implement Once?